The Benefits of Turmeric for Inflammation

 Turmeric has grown to become one of my favorite herbs.
-Its actually in my top three.
+It's actually in my top three.
 I have dealt with issues of inflammation for a good bit of my adulthood.
 I was only 24 when I was diagnosed with high blood pressure.
-Despite several medication changes by my physician (this was before me getting more on my holistic path) my blood pressure would still consistently be high.
-It wasn't until one visit my Gynecologist said that it may be time to look at the root cause of my inflammation.
+Despite several medication changes by my physician (this was before I got more on my holistic path) my blood pressure would still consistently be high.
+It wasn't until one visit that my physician said that it may be time to look at the root cause of my inflammation.
 And so my journey began from there.

 -processed meats and foods like chips and crackers